arjunlimat/EbayAlert/README.md

 I was using Mail Gun sandbox service to send mail .
 Please create Mail Gun sandbox account and add your mail id and verified participants.
 Then use the add your mail id into above alerts.
 This service handles below requirement:
--User should obtain the first 20 products sorted by the lowest price every 2, 10 or 30 minutes delivered to his email address as per alert configuration.
+- User should obtain the first 20 products sorted by the lowest price every 2, 10 or 30 minutes delivered to his email address as per alert configuration.

 ### scheduler2 service: